Relax, Reset, Rebalance

 - Reduces heart rate variability (“normalized” heart rate) and slows heart rate in 100% of fibromyalgia patients

-- Improves mobility and function in 100% of “frozen shoulder” patients
+- Improves mobility and function; and reduced pain (on average) from a score of 7/10 to 1/10 in 100% of “frozen shoulder” patients

 - Reduces migraine headache frequency and/or intensity in 80% of patients